LegoLightning/LegoLightning-profile/README.md

 ## About Me

 I'm a passionate developer with a love for building things that matter.
-Just like connecting LEGO bricks to create something amazing, I enjoy connecting code, ideas, and people to build innovative solutions.
+Just like connecting LEGO bricks to create something amazing, I enjoy connecting code, ideas, and people to build innovative [...]

 ## 🛠️ Technologies & Tools